iczero/i-cant-opengl/readme.txt

 application.
 Use W/A/S/D to move around and Space/Left Shift to move up and down respectively.
 Hold Left Control to move faster.
+Press R to run and pause the simulation.
+Press and hold F to step the simulation.
+Press G to add new objects randomly.

 This application was written for COP3503 (Data Structures and Algorithms).